joseck0510/CV/README.md

 - Worked with a Hong Kong development agency and Secure Works UK to plan and implement a data security review and security penetration test

-- Acted as technical project advisor on the Sedex Board for 4 years, reporting on development, techncial contract and security issues.
+- Acted as technical project advisor on the Sedex Board for 4 years, reporting on development, technical contract and security issues.

 ## :paperclip: Recommendations